 Welcome to our pack!

 Onions cause a potential risk to your dog’s health.
 It is as dangerous as garlic as it also damages your dog’s red blood cells.
 This can cause anemia in dogs.
-If onion poisoning is not treated immediately, it may lead to the sudden death of your dog.
+If onion poisoning is not treated immediately, it may be fatal.

 Signs and symptoms of onion poisoning in dogs include: